 The purpose of the articles and posts on this site is primarily to join dots.
 There may occasionally be new information but, generally speaking, the dots I’m joining are already visible.
 Once the dots are joined, I comment on the resulting picture (of what’s going on).

-Although I’m a Christian, I speak, write and reason in “secular English”.
-Although my faith surrounds, founds and informs my views, I (and other Christians) observe and reason in the way anyone else would.
+Although I’m a Christian, I endeavour to reason in “secular English” because that’s the common tongue.
+Although my faith founds, surrounds and informs my views, I (and other Christians) observe and reason in the way anyone else would.

 I’ll mention some basic positions that are relevant to the articles and posts on this site.
-These positions are expressed in “secular English”, but I adopt them by resort to my faith.
+Apart from when I have to mention God in order to explain myself, these positions are expressed in “secular English”.

 I believe human beings are extremely significant – all of us, without exception.